PeterCamilleri/CX16/docs/more_memory.md

 Application           | 0..62 | 0..126 | 0..190 | 0..254 |
 DOS Buffers/Variables |  63   |  127   |  191   |  255   |

 **TBD**: How can the amount of high, banked RAM installed be determined?
+The system "kernal" is to include a call to determine the amount of memory installed, but as of this writing, this is  entirely in a state of flux and likely to change.

 ## Summary